boazbk/tcs/lec_08_uncomputability.md

 However, this turns out to be _false_, even for  functions with $0/1$ output.
 That is, there exists a function $F:\{0,1\}^* \rightarrow \{0,1\}$ that is  _uncomputable_!
 This is actually quite surprising, if you think about it.
-Our intuitive notion of a "function" (and the notion most scholars had until the 20th century) is that it defines some implicit or explicit way of computing the output $f(x)$ from the input $x$.^[In the 1800's, with the invention of the  Fourier series and with the systematic study of  continuity and differentiability, people have starting looking at more general kinds of functions, but the modern definition of a function as an arbitrary mapping was not yet universally accepted.
+Our intuitive notion of a "function" (and the notion most scholars had until the 20th century) is that a function $f$ defines some implicit or explicit way of computing the output $f(x)$ from the input $x$.^[In the 1800's, with the invention of the  Fourier series and with the systematic study of  continuity and differentiability, people have starting looking at more general kinds of functions, but the modern definition of a function as an arbitrary mapping was not yet universally accepted.
 For example, in 1899 Poincare wrote "we have seen a mass of bizarre functions which appear to be forced to resemble as little as possible honest functions which serve some purpose. ... they are invented on purpose to show that our ancestor's reasoning was at fault, and we shall never get anything more than that out of them".]
+The notion of an "uncomputable function" thus seems to be a contradiction in terms, but yet the following theorem shows that such creatures do exist:

 > # {.theorem title="Uncomputable functions" #uncomputable-func}
 There exists a function $F^*:\{0,1\}^* \rightarrow \{0,1\}$ that is not computable by any NAND++ program.